Resource governance for machine learning in SQL Server

 Mitigating unpredictable workloads.

-For example, if multiple R jobs are running concurrently on the server and the jobs are not isolated from each other by using resource pools, the resulting resource contention could lead to unpredictable performance or threaten completion of the workload.
+For example, if multiple machine learning jobs are running concurrently on the server, the resulting resource contention could lead to unpredictable performance or threaten completion of the workload.
+However, if resource pools are used, the jobs can be isolated from each other.

-The administrator or architect needs to be able to specify workloads that must take precedence, or guarantee certain workloads to complete if there is resource contention.
+The administrator or architect needs to be able to specify workloads that must take precedence, or guarantee certain workloads to complete when there is resource contention.

-How to Use Resource Governor to Manage R jobs
+How to use Resource Governor to manage machine learning

-In general, you manage resources allocated to R jobs by creating external resource pools and assigning workloads to the pool or pools.
-An external resource pool is a new type of resource pool introduced in SQL Server 2017, to help manage the R runtime and other processes external to the database engine.
+You manage resources allocated to R or Python sessions by creating an external resource pool, and assigning workloads to the pool or pools.
+An external resource pool is a new type of resource pool introduced in SQL Server 2016 to help manage the R runtime and other processes external to the database engine.

-In SQL Server 2017, there are now three types of default resource pools .
+SQL Server supports three types of default resource pools:

 The internal pool represents the resources used by the SQL Server itself and cannot be altered or restricted.